 - The concept of dominance can apply to personal relationships, professional settings, and global politics.

-What Does DOM Mean?
+What Does Dom Mean?

 DOM, an abbreviation derived from the Latin term “dominus” meaning master, refers to a dominant personality or role, especially within the context of authority, power dynamics, and relationships.
 Often associated with the BDSM community, dom encompasses various levels of dominance and authority.
 Within this scope, a dom exercises control and influence over their submissive partner, who willingly surrenders their power to the dom, forming a consensual power exchange.
 This dynamic can be found both in personal relationships and within certain community subcultures.